Hi, I’m Sophie!

 Music

 Where have you performed?
-I gained experience playing at local contra dances, in church, and various events around Middle Tennessee and Northern Alabama.
-I played with several bands in high school, including an old-time string band, a Bluegrass band, and a Celtic-Americana band.
-I have played on TV multiple times, including on Alabama Public Television.
-In 2020, I recorded my first album, titled The Butterfly, a collection of my favorite old-time and Celtic fiddle tunes.
-I have also taught beginning and intermediate fiddle lessons at the Huntsville Strings Shop.
+I gained experience playing at local contra dances, churches, and events around Middle Tennessee and Northern Alabama.
+In high school, I played with an old-time string band, a Bluegrass band, and a Celtic-Americana band.
+I have played on Alabama Public Television and the Just Plain Living Show.
+In 2020, I recorded my first album, The Butterfly, a collection of my favorite old-time and Celtic fiddle tunes.
+In high school I taught beginning and intermediate fiddle lessons at the Huntsville Strings Shop.

 Where do you currently perform?
 I play regularly at weddings, contra dances, farmers markets, and events around Middle Tennessee.
-For bookings or questions, please email sophiebuckmusic@gmail.com.
+For bookings, lessons, or questions, please email sophiebuckmusic@gmail.com.

 Art

-When did you begin making art?
+Where did your journey begin as an artist?
 I have loved drawing and painting for as long as I can remember.
 My mom often read aloud to us as kids, and some of my favorite children’s books were the Beatrix Potter stories.
-During our time together, I loved drawing horses, birds, cats, flowers, and butterflies.
-As I got older, I began to hone my skills by making art for the Lincoln County Fair.
-In high school I was commissioned to paint a city mural for my hometown (Fayetteville).
-My artwork has received multiple awards in The Tennessee Magazine, and my photography has also been featured in Birds and Blooms magazine.
+As I got older, I developed my skills by making art for the Lincoln County Fair.
+In high school I was commissioned to paint a city mural for my hometown of Fayetteville, Tennessee.
+My artwork has received awards in The Tennessee Magazine and the Junior Duck Stamp Contest.
+My photography has also been featured in Birds and Blooms magazine.

 Where do you find your inspiration?
-Wildflowers, birds, and butterflies are my greatest inspirations.
-As a child, I found endless entertainment in flipping through wildflower books and exploring the woods and fields near our house.
-I love the charm of country life and strive to reflect the beauty of nature in all my work.
+I am most inspired by the natural beauty found in creation.
+Wildflowers, birds, and butterflies are some of my favorite subjects to observe and paint.
+As a child, I found endless entertainment in wandering through the woods and fields near our house in the country.
+I strive to reflect the beauty of the Creator in all my work.

 What is your favorite medium?
 I primarily use watercolor and colored pencil to achieve soft, light-filled illustrations.
-I love charcoal and pastels for portraits and acrylic for flowers.
-Recently I have been learning to combine digital and traditional means of illustration.
+I love charcoal and pastels for portraits and acrylic paint for flowers.
+Recently I have been exploring ways to combine traditional and digital art.

 What are your plans as an artist?
 I am actively pursuing my dream of illustrating children’s books.
-I plan to sell my art online, publish my children’s book series, and create work for local galleries and shows.
+I plan to develop my brand through licensing, publishing, and selling my work in Nashville galleries and beyond.